stackbit-projects/scientific-spruce-2672f/content/pages/our-approach.md

 *   Exploring the beautiful world of mathematics and science that lies within reach of students but just beyond the standard school curriculum through problems, hands-on activities, games, and guest lectures.
 *   Helping students become technology creators, not just technology users, by teaching the basics of computer programming, algorithms, and rudimentary engineering principles.
 *   Conveying the importance of precise communication skills and giving students the opportunity to practice those skills while making logical  arguments and catching and correcting flawed ones.
+*   Opening the doors to mathematical competitions and accessible research and engineering projects for the most ambitious and motivated students.